Matthew-Maclean/japari-librarian/README.md

 reddit bot's client ID, client secrets, and reddit username and password.
 These files are assumed to have a trailing newline, look around the `secrets.rs` to find out more.

+4. In `process.rs`, change the reference to `/u/YourGamerMom` with a reference to your reddit account.